-In 'With The Fire On High,' Elizabeth Acevedo Gives Young Readers Of Color A Story Of Joy
+In Her New Book, Elizabeth Acevedo Gives Young Readers Of Color A Story Of Joy

 In With The Fire On High, Elizabeth Acevedo asks readers to look at the ingredients of a teenage life, and examine what they might be missing when they subscribe to stereotypes about teenagers of color and pregnant teens.